21 Mar Budget Summary Small Report 2013/14

-Chancellor George Osborne’s fourth Budget statement was delivered on 20 March 2013 against a challenging domestic and global economic backdrop.
+Chancellor George Osborne’s fourth Budget 2013/14 statement was delivered on 20 March 2013 against a challenging domestic and global economic backdrop.
+We have summarized the main points in our Budget Summary Small Report 2013/14 article.

-The big news for employers is a new Employment Allowance of £2,000 per year for all businesses and charities to offset against the cost of employer’s class 1 NI contributions.
-This should provide a real reduction in the cost of employing workers by all types of businesses – not just new employees taken on by new businesses.
+The big news for employers is a new Employment Allowance of £2,000 per year for all businesses and charities to offset against the cost of employer’s Class 1 NI contributions.
+This should provide a real reduction in the cost of employing workers by all types of businesses.
+Not just new employees took on by new businesses.
 The new employment allowance will reduce employer’s NICs paid after 5 April 2014.

 NI rates 2013/14